erika-e/gsheet_reading_list_digest/README.md

 8. Click back over to your spreadsheet.
 A new menu, `Digest Menu`, will now appear.
 9. Run the menu function `Run Initial Setup`

 That's it!
-A set of default links will have populated your reading list.
+A set of default links has been populated to the reading list.
 You can read these, or replace with your own content.

+Your first digest email will show up the next day at 9 am.
+You can use the digest menu to send an email immediately if you'd like, just choose `Send Email Now` from the menu.

 ## How the Reading List Digest Works